 Coat the cake with a second layer of chocolate buttercream and smooth it out as best you can.
 Then put it back in the fridge for 30 minutes to 1 hour to set

-Put the chocolate into a piping bag and snip a small section off the end
+Put your chosen chocolate drip mixture into a piping bag and snip a small section off the end

 Pipe blobs around the edge of the cake, allowing the chocolate to drip down the sides in varying amounts